Energy prices are going up. And, from all we read and hear, they are not coming down anytime soon!

 And if you’re able to cut down your washing cycle by just one wash per week, you can reduce your energy usage and costs even more.
 So, don’t do washes for the sake of it.

 Also, if you leave a tap running while doing the washing up, for example, make sure you don’t.
-Leaving a hot tap running can use up a lot of energy, so always put the water you need to complete tasks like washing up in a bowl and turn off the tap when you’re not using it.
+Leaving a hot tap running can use up a lot of energy, so always put the water you need to complete tasks like washing up in a bowl and turning off the tap when you’re not using it.
 You can then save on your water bills too.

 There are other ways you can cut down your use of hot water.
 For example, switch to showers instead of baths, as showers can use less water.